triggermesh/docs/docs/guides/creatingasplitter.md

 # Creating an Event Splitter

 An event `Splitter` is part of the TriggerMesh routing solution.
-It has a simple purpose of splitting JSON arrays into multiple [CloudEvents](https://cloudevents.io/).
+It has the simple purpose of splitting JSON arrays into multiple [CloudEvents](https://cloudevents.io/) for further processing.

 !!!
 Info "Prerequisites"
     You need a working TriggerMesh platform installation.
 See the [installation steps](installation.md).
 You can verify that the API is available with the following command:

     ```console
        $ kubectl get crd|grep splitter
        splitters.routing.triggermesh.io                        2021-10-06T09:01:38Z